yetone/shorturl/.something/prd.md

 - Given I land on the homepage
 - When I view the hero section
 - Then I see a clear headline describing the core value
-- And I see a subheading emphasizing analytics capabilities
+- And I see messaging that emphasizes tracking and analytics (not just shortening)
-- And the messaging positions ShortURL as "analytics-first" rather than commodity tool
+- And I understand this is built for users who need insights
 - And the primary CTA is prominently displayed

-**Traceability:** REQ-1, REQ-6
+**Traceability:** REQ-1, REQ-4

 **Priority:** Must

 ---

-**US-2: Finding Relevant Use Cases**
+**US-2: Finding Relevant Benefits**
-- **As a** Maya (marketing professional)
+- **As a** potential user (Maya, Carlos, Sarah, or Ben)
-- **I want** to see how ShortURL helps with campaign tracking and analytics
+- **I want** to see concrete benefits and capabilities, not just feature names
-- **So that** I can envision using it for my marketing needs
+- **So that** I can envision how ShortURL would help my specific needs

 **Acceptance Criteria:**
-- Given I am viewing the homepage
+- Given I scroll to the features section
 - When I read the feature descriptions
-- Then I see outcome-focused language (ROI measurement, campaign tracking, performance insights)
+- Then I see outcome-focused language (e.g., "geographic location insights", "organize hundreds of links")
-- And I can identify at least one use case relevant to my role
+- And I can identify specific capabilities that would help me
-- And the language speaks to business outcomes, not just technical features
+- And the language focuses on business value, not just technical features

-**Traceability:** REQ-2, REQ-5
+**Traceability:** REQ-2

 **Priority:** Must

 ---

-**US-3: Understanding Competitive Advantages (If Section Included)**
+**US-3: Understanding Differentiation**
-- **As a** potential user familiar with other URL shorteners
+- **As a** visitor familiar with other URL shorteners
 - **I want** to understand why I should choose ShortURL over alternatives
 - **So that** I can make an informed decision about which tool to use

 **Acceptance Criteria:**
-- Given I scroll to the "Why ShortURL" section (if implemented)
+- Given I scroll to the "Why Choose ShortURL?" section
-- When I view the comparison content
+- When I view the positioning content
-- Then I see a clear list of differentiating features
+- Then I see a clear list of differentiating capabilities
-- And each feature includes a brief explanation of its value
-- And the comparison highlights analytics capabilities, share tokens, and modern UI
+- And I understand that advanced analytics is a key strength
+- And I learn about unique features like share tokens
-- And the section uses "generic shorteners" terminology without naming specific competitors
+- And the section frames benefits positively without aggressive competitor bashing

 **Traceability:** REQ-3

-**Priority:** Should
+**Priority:** Must

 ---

-**US-4: Trying the Product (If Demo Included)**
-- **As a** visitor evaluating the product
-- **I want** to experience URL shortening without creating an account
-- **So that** I can see the core functionality before committing to registration

-**Acceptance Criteria:**
-- Given I am on the homepage without being authenticated
-- When I enter a valid URL in the demo section (if implemented)
-- And I click "Shorten URL" or "Try it now"
-- Then I receive a shortened URL within 2 seconds
-- And I can copy the shortened URL to clipboard
-- And I see a clear message encouraging signup to save and track links
-- And I cannot create more than 3 demo URLs within an hour

-**Traceability:** REQ-4, NFR-4

-**Priority:** Could (scope dependent)

----

-**US-5: Mobile Experience**
+**US-4: Mobile Experience**
 - **As a** mobile visitor
 - **I want** the homepage to work seamlessly on my phone
-- **So that** I can evaluate and understand the product regardless of device
+- **So that** I can evaluate the product regardless of device

 **Acceptance Criteria:**
-- Given I access the homepage on a mobile device (iOS/Android)
+- Given I access the homepage on a mobile device
 - When I scroll through all sections
 - Then all content is readable without horizontal scrolling
 - And all interactive elements are easily tappable (min 44x44px)
-- And images and cards adapt appropriately to screen size
+- And feature cards stack vertically appropriately
-- And animations don't cause jank or performance issues
+- And animations don't cause performance issues

-**Traceability:** REQ-7, NFR-5
+**Traceability:** REQ-5, NFR-1, NFR-4

 **Priority:** Must

 ---

-**US-6: Accessibility for Keyboard Users**
+**US-5: Accessibility for Keyboard Users**
 - **As a** keyboard-only user
 - **I want** all homepage content and functionality to be accessible via keyboard
-- **So that** I can navigate and interact with the site without a mouse
+- **So that** I can navigate and interact without a mouse

 **Acceptance Criteria:**
 - Given I navigate the homepage with keyboard only
 - When I tab through interactive elements
 - Then all buttons and links are reachable via Tab key
 - And focus indicators are clearly visible
-- And I can activate all CTAs with Enter/Space keys
+- And I can activate CTAs with Enter/Space keys
-- And heading structure provides logical navigation landmarks
+- And heading structure provides logical navigation

 **Traceability:** NFR-2